MicroBeaut/MicroBeaut/README.md

 ##  ScanSchedule (Schedules execution after a certain number of scans)

 The ScanSchedule function is used to schedule a selected subroutine's execution after a specified number of scans occur.
-Input enables the function.
-Output is TRUE after the specified number of scans occur and holds TRUE for one scan.
+Input enables the function. readStatus is TRUE after the specified number of scans occur and holds TRUE for one scan.

 ### `Syntax:`